Fariz-fx/Heart-Attack-Prediction/README.md

 ## Credits

-This project utilizes the OpenAI GPT-3 model for generating predictions.
+1. This project utilizes the OpenAI GPT-3 model for generating predictions.
 Visit the [OpenAI website](https://openai.com/) to learn more about their model and obtain an API key.

+2. This project utilizes the [Data Model csv file from rashikrahmanpritom which is available in Kaggle.com](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?resource=download)

 ## License